 One of the more unpleasant aspects of our job is in dealing with pest infestations underneath roof mounted solar arrays.
 The unwelcome guests are usually feral pigeons, although we have also attended the odd infestation of gulls, jackdaws and even squirrels.
+Complete our online enquiry form today for your quotation.

 Why do pigeons and gulls roost under solar panels?